Sunday 24 January 2021

 Another drawing of C. D. Howe's plans from 1919, as published in a Whig article:

 However, aside from dredging the approach channel for 1,200 feet beyond the Causeway in 1920-1922 at a cost of $12,000, little else happened!
-The rolling-lift bridge entered service in 1917.
+The trunnion-type bascule bridge built by Hamilton Bridge Co. officially opened on April 16, 1917.
 Some of the history of the city's official applications to the federal government to improve the harbour facilities were discussed in this January 25, 1919 Daily British Whig (below).
 A renewal of the original 1911 efforts was made in 1919, with the city's Board of Trade appointing a special committee on Harbour Improvements.
 The efforts recountedin the article included the original dredging the Inner Harbour to a depth of 22 feet; depositing the dredged material between Bell’s Island (the present Belle Island) and the city; and constructing a bridge between (Belle) Island and Pittsburgh Township to replace the old wooden Cataraqui bridge (the present LaSalle Causeway).

 Throughout the 1920’s, there was rivalry between the cities of Kingston and Prescott for a break-bulk terminal.
 Involving the major railways delayed decision-making.
 Factors including flow of grain to the U.S. through Buffalo NY’s elevators, effects of pending Welland Canal improvements and St. Lawrence canalization were all considered.
 In the end, superior rail connections in Prescott tipped the balance in that city’s favour.
 Kingston’s supporters were stunned.